Experience teaches me again and again that achieving wholeness as a human being is not purely a solo endeavor.

 … that nobody’s uniqueness need be sacrificed for the common good.

-… that we are all in the same boat… and would all benefit if we allowed our hopes, fears, strengths, and weaknesses to unite us in mutual affection and shared purpose.
+… that we are all in the same boat… that we are all alone together… and would all benefit if we allowed our hopes, fears, strengths, and weaknesses to unite us in mutual affection and shared purpose.

 … that love of self and love of others need not be mutually exclusive… that, in fact, I love others best by loving myself more, not less.